Skip to main content

 Do I need income protection as a chef?

-I have burns or knife injuries on record, will that affect my application?
+I have burns or knife injuries on record.
+Will that affect my application?

-I work offshore on an oil-and-gas platform as a chef or kitchen worker, does that change my cover?
+I work offshore on an oil-and-gas platform as a chef or kitchen worker.
+Does that change my cover?

 Yes.
-NEOS, Encompass, and Futura all list 'Offshore oil/gas chef or kitchen worker' at IP class HB with a 5-year benefit period, Life/CI class E, and TPD Own not available.
-The remote location, helicopter access, and confined-platform working environment all factor into the higher categorisation.
-Encompass and NEOS additionally include 'offshore workers' in their $10,000-per-month Income Protection Cover cap, alongside farmers and blue-collar miners.
+Offshore oil-and-gas chefs and kitchen workers are generally placed in a heavier category, with income protection often limited to around five years and the 'own occupation' version of TPD commonly not available.
+The remote location, helicopter access, and confined platform environment all factor in.
+Some insurers also include offshore workers in their lower monthly income protection caps, alongside farmers and blue-collar miners.
 If you work offshore in catering or food service, be specific about your role and the platform type at application time.

-I own my own restaurant or catering business, how am I rated?
+I own my own restaurant or catering business.
+How am I rated?

-I have a back injury from years of standing in kitchens, will it affect my application?
+I have a back injury from years of standing in kitchens.
+Will it affect my application?

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).